 2 One recording of each group piece is required.
 It is not necessary to provide a recording for each individual learner.
-You must upload learners' work via the WJEC e-portfolio system.
+You may upload learners' work via the WJEC e-portfolio system or submit work on a DVD or memory stick if preferred.